Counting and Algorithmic Generalization with Transformers: Methodology

 \subsection{Counting the iterative way}

 The experiments show that a single-layer standard transformer encoder cannot learn counting in a parallel way.
-However, this does not rule out that a multi-layer transformer cannot learn it in an alternate way.
-One such possibility is iterative counting, wherein the transformer maintains an internal counter updated sequentially across its decoder layers.
+However, this does not rule out that a multi-layer transformer might learn it in an alternative way: via iteration.
+One such possibility is maintaining an internal counter, updated sequentially across its decoder layers.
+For example, suppose we structure the output sequence differently than in our previously discussed experiments: instead, each token in the output refers to a count for one for the 10 colors.
+Then, as the decoder iterates over the target sequence, the new position indicates what color to count.
+Based on this, each decoder layer looks up a pixel in the input grid, and increments the internal counter if that pixel's color is the one currently being counted.

-Algorithm \ref{alg:algorithm2} describes a possible iterative approach to counting given a grid matrix M that can be loosely replicated with a Transformer architecture.
-Therein, every colour count is represented by two tokens from the learned embeddings $n_i$ and the resultant target sequence contains 18 elements, representing counts for the nine distinct colours up to 99 per colour.

-During each iteration the attention mechanism symbolized by weights $W$ focuses selectively on a specific color (determined by $i // 2$) and position in the grid (determined by $layer$).
-Typically, only one cell — matching the current color and position — is the focal point.

-We suggest that the color attention is guided by the positional encoding, mirroring the position of the target sequence, making the first two elements focus on the first color, the next two on the second, ans so forth.
-Concurrently, each layer attends to a specific cell in the grid.

-The role of the Feed Forward (FF) networks is to advance the “counter” through the “Numbers” sequence.
-Here “Numbers” are learned embeddings for the digits 0–9.
-The “counter” increases when $WxM$ is non-zero, signifying the presence of the desired color in the current cell.
-If the positional encoding relates to the tens place of the 2-digit representation, the counter progresses every ten counts, with the FF network monitoring this in a way that doesn't impact the output from the “class(counter)”.
-One possible strategy is to allocate some dimensions of the "counter" vector for this purpose, which the classifier could learn to ignore.

-However, even if this algorithm works, \citet{UT1} and \citet{SA_limitations} make it clear that a standard Transformer cannot learn an iterative algorithm that generalizes past a scale that is bounded by the fixed number of layers.
-If a Transformer has \emph{N} decoder layers, then it can perform at most \emph{N} sequential operations.
+However, even if such an algorithm works, prior work \cite{UT1, SA_limitations} makes it clear that a standard Transformer cannot learn an iterative algorithm that generalizes past a scale that is bounded by the fixed number of layers.
+If a Transformer has \emph{N} decoder or encoder layers, then it can perform at most \emph{N} sequential operations.
 While this would be enough to count up to approximately \emph{N} (or perhaps a fixed multiple thereof), there will always be a count \emph{N+1} that is unattainable by the architecture.
-In contrast, a Universal Transformer is theoretically able to iterate dynamically at inference time on the same decoding block, thereby iterating on this counting operation as many times as needed.

-We intend to support this empirically with experiments \emph{Full-Transformer-CountV2} and \emph{Universal-Transformer-CountV2}.
-Because we theorize that a decoder is needed to perform this iterative counting, the counting task will need to be modified.
-Instead, its output for this experiment will be a sequence that represents the number of pixels in the input grid, for each color (rather than for each cell).
-Details can be found in Appendix D.